A guide to global SMS compliance laws

 On the whole however, SMS regulations in Europe are some of the tightest and strictly enforced in the world, especially when it comes to opt-in and crucially opt-out.

-• Consumers must explicitly opt-in to receive marking communication – it must be clear and unambiguous, and all the information required for them to understand what they are signing up for must be easily available, for example via a link to the company’s privacy policy.
+• Consumers must explicitly opt-in to receive marketing communication – it must be clear and unambiguous, and all the information required for them to understand what they are signing up for must be easily available, for example via a link to the company’s privacy policy.

 • All marketing messages sent from a business, including SMS, must include a simple and free method of opting out, for example replying with the text STOP.
 Removing consent has to be as easy as granting it in the first place.